iamfurydammit/age-verification-protocol/README.md

 AVP does **not** provide continuous identity verification, monitoring, or surveillance.
 Session invalidation is a **safety control**, not a tracking mechanism.

+### Client Activation Boundary

+The AVP client remains inactive during normal device use and browser operation.
+Age verification and presence confirmation are triggered **only** when a web browser attempts to access age-restricted content.

+No age checks, presence checks, timers, or prompts occur prior to such a request.

 ## What AVP Is Not
 AVP explicitly does **not** attempt to solve:
 * Digital identity